Morphine is injected. Morphinism - signs and methods of treating morphine addiction. Morphine - what is it?

 • Incorrect bowel function - diarrhea or constipation.

-• Decrease in temperature.
-Quite often, chills in combination with goose bumps are replaced by fever.
+• Temperature drop.
+Quite often there are cases when chills in combination with goose bumps give way to fever.

-Uncontrolled use of the drug can not lead to anything good.
+Uncontrolled use of the drug cannot lead to anything good.
 Such a person is more susceptible to various diseases of the lungs or heart, hepatitis, decreased immunity, and the development of encelopathy, which causes the death of brain cells.
 Withdrawal may begin 10-12 hours after the last dose of the drug.
-The withdrawal syndrome usually lasts up to 2 weeks.
+Withdrawal symptoms usually last up to 2 weeks.

-The psychological dependence on morphine is terrible.
+Psychological dependence on morphine is terrible.
 Even if there is no physical need to use the substance, addicts still cannot cope with daily activities and think about the drug.
-That is why among such people the percentage of relapses is high (up to 96%).
-To get rid of psychological dependence, it is desirable to change the environment and determine the motivations for quitting drugs and healthy behavior.
+This is why the percentage of relapses among such people is high (up to 96%).
+To get rid of psychological addiction, it is advisable to change the environment and determine the motivation for quitting drugs and healthy behavior.

-Morphine (5a,6a) -didehydro-4,5-epoxy-17-methylmorphinan-3,6-diol)- one of the main alkaloids opium.
-The word comes from ancient Greek god Morpheus, literally one who produces dreams. old name - morphine.
-Contained in poppy sleeping pills, stephania, synomenium, moonseed.
-Less common in the genera Croton, cocculus, triclisia, okotea.
-Practically obtained only from the dried milky juice of the opium poppy.
-The content of morphine in raw opium reaches 10-20%, the minimum concentration is about 3%.
+Morphine (5a,6a)-didehydro-4,5-epoxy-17-methylmorphinan-3,6-diol)- one of the main alkaloids opium.
+The word comes from ancient Greek god Morpheus, literally the one who produces dreams.
+Outdated name - morphine.
+Contained in soporific poppy, stephania, sinomenium, moonseed.
+Less common in the genera croton, cocculus, triclesia, ocotea.
+Practically obtained only from dried milky juice opium poppy.
+The morphine content in raw opium reaches 10-20%, the minimum concentration is about 3%.

-It must be said that the opium poppy contains only one stereoisomer, (-)-morphine. (+)-morphine was synthesized and does not have the pharmacological properties of (-)-morphine.
+It must be said that opium poppy contains only one stereoisomer, (-)-morphine. (+)-morphine was obtained by synthesis and does not have the pharmacological properties of (-)-morphine.

 The chemical formula of morphine is C17H19NO3.

-In its pure form, morphine is a white crystalline powder, which acquires a yellowish or grayish tint upon prolonged storage.
-It is mainly produced in the form of a solution for injection.
+In its pure form, morphine is a white crystalline powder that, when long-term storage acquires a yellowish or grayish tint.
+Mainly available in the form of an injection solution.

-Medical use of morphine wide enough.
-Morphine derivatives, in particular, hydrochloride (for injection) and sulfate (as an oral drug) as an analgesic (analgesic, mild anesthetic, sedative) drug.
-Morphine is able to effectively suppress the feeling of strong physical pain and psychogenic pain.
-It also has sedative activity, suppresses the cough reflex.
-Lowering the excitability of pain centers, it also has an anti-shock effect in case of injuries.
-Used in acute myocardial infarction.
+Medical purpose of morphine quite wide.
+Morphine derivatives, particularly hydrochloride (injectable) and sulfate (oral) as an analgesic (analgesic, mild anesthetic, sedative) drug.
+Morphine can effectively suppress feelings of intense physical pain and pain of psychogenic origin.
+It also has sedative activity and suppresses the cough reflex.
+By reducing the excitability of pain centers, it also has an anti-shock effect in case of injuries.
+Used for acute myocardial infarction.

-Morphine is sometimes used in radiological practice in the study of the stomach, duodenum, gallbladder.
-The introduction of morphine increases the tone of the muscles of the stomach, increases its peristalsis, accelerates its emptying and causes stretching of the duodenum. contrast agent.
-This helps to identify ulcers and tumors of the stomach, duodenal ulcers.
+Morphine is sometimes used in x-ray practice when examining the stomach, duodenum, and gall bladder.
+Administration of morphine increases the tone of the stomach muscles, enhances peristalsis, accelerates its emptying and causes distension of the duodenum. contrast agent.
+This helps to identify stomach ulcers and tumors, duodenal ulcers.
 The contraction of the sphincter of Oddi muscle caused by morphine creates favorable conditions for x-ray examination of the gallbladder.

-Great constriction of pupils, eyes slightly reddish and very shiny; bruising under the eyes, superficial intermittent slow breathing; skin itching (especially the nose); lethargic and sleepy; slurred speech; passivity and general relaxation; apathy towards everything but oneself; euphoria and carelessness; excessive "courage" and determination; nervousness; dry skin and mucous membranes (lips, tongue); superficial sleep; decrease in urine output; frequent constipation; with a cold, there is no cough; slight decrease in body temperature.
-Characteristic of the action of morphine is the inhibition of the respiratory center.
-Toxic doses cause the appearance of periodic breathing and subsequent death, as a result of respiratory arrest.
+Severe constriction of the pupils, eyes slightly reddish and very shiny; bruises under the eyes, shallow intermittent slow breathing; itchy skin (especially nose); lethargic and sleepy appearance; slurred speech; passivity and general relaxation; apathy towards everything except oneself; euphoria and carefree; excessive “courage” and determination; nervousness; dry skin and mucous membranes (lips, tongue); superficial sleep; decreased urine output; frequent constipation; There is no cough when you have a cold; slight decrease in body temperature.
+Characteristic of the action of morphine is depression of the respiratory center.
+Toxic doses cause periodic breathing and subsequent death due to respiratory arrest.

 From Morfin's story:

-Morphine was first isolated by the German pharmacologist Friedrich Sertuner from opium in 1804 year.
-It was F. Sertuner who gave morphine its name after the god of dreams in Greek mythology - Morpheus, the son of Hypnos, the god of sleep.
+Morphine was first isolated from opium by the German pharmacologist Friedrich Serthuner.
+1804 year.
+It was F. Sertuner who gave morphine its name after the god of dreams in Greek mythology- Morpheus, son of Hypnos, god of sleep.

-Tom de Quincey left an essay "Confessions of an English Opioman" ( 1822 ), in which he described in detail how morphine drug addiction develops.
-Morphine was the first alkaloid to be purified..
-However, morphine gained popularity after the invention of the injection needle in 1853 year.
-It has been used to relieve pain.
-In addition, it was used as a "treatment" for opium and alcohol addiction.
-The widespread use of morphine during the American Civil War led to the emergence of "army disease" (morphine addiction) in more than 400,000 people.
+Tom de Quincey left an essay "Confessions of an English Opium Addict" ( 1822 ), in which he described in detail how morphine drug addiction develops.
+Morphine was the first alkaloid obtained in purified form.
+However, morphine became widespread after the invention of the injection needle in 1853 year.
+It was used to relieve pain.
+In addition, it was used as a “treatment” for opium and alcohol addiction.
+The widespread use of morphine during the American Civil War led to the emergence of "army disease" (morphine addiction) in more than 400 thousand people.

-V 1874 morphine was synthesized from morphine diacetylmorphine, better known as heroin.
-Prior to the synthesis of heroin, morphine was the most widely used narcotic analgesic in the world.
+IN 1874 diacetylmorphine, better known as heroin.
+Before the synthesis of heroin, morphine was the most common narcotic analgesic in the world.

-V late XIX century, German soldiers and officers returning from the Franco-Prussian war of 1870-1871 turned out to be morphine addicts in almost half of the cases.
-Many soldiers in combat conditions injected themselves with morphine, which at that time became an affordable and fashionable sedative.
-In 1879, in one of the works, a description of the disease appeared, which was called "soldier's".
-At that time, almost any disease in the American army was treated with opium.
-In 1880, on international conference, it was announced the emergence of a new disease "addiction", caused by the abuse of narcotic substances.
+IN late XIX century, German soldiers and officers returning from the Franco-Prussian War of 1870-1871 turned out to be morphine addicts in almost half of the cases.
+During the war, many soldiers injected themselves with morphine, which at that time became an affordable and fashionable sedative.
+In 1879, in one of the works, a description of the disease, called “soldier’s disease,” appeared.
+At that time, almost any illness in the American army was treated with opium.
+In 1880, on international conference, it was announced that a new disease “drug addiction” had emerged, caused by drug abuse.

-In the early twentieth century, many doctors became morphine addicts.
-There was an opinion in the medical environment that a doctor who understood the perniciousness of morphinism was able, if necessary, to independently apply morphine for himself, avoiding addiction due to awareness.
+At the beginning of the twentieth century, many doctors became morphine addicts.
+Among the medical community, there was an opinion that a doctor who understands the harmfulness of morphinism is able, if necessary, to independently use morphine for himself, avoiding addiction due to awareness.
 Practice has shown that this opinion was erroneous.

-Complete synthesis of morphine was carried out only in 1952, but its length and complexity (originally 17 stages were included) makes it impractical to commercialize it.
-Several different synthesis methods have now been proposed, but natural morphine is still cheaper than synthetic morphine.
+The complete synthesis of morphine was carried out only in 1952, but its length and complexity (17 stages were initially included) make it impractical for commercial implementation.
+There are currently several proposed various methods synthesis, but natural morphine is still cheaper than synthetic one.

 At the beginning of the 20th century, many doctors became morphine addicts.
-There was an opinion in the medical environment that a doctor who understood the perniciousness of morphinism was able, if necessary, to independently apply morphine for himself, avoiding addiction due to awareness.
+Among the medical community, there was an opinion that a doctor who understands the harmfulness of morphinism is able, if necessary, to independently use morphine for himself, avoiding addiction due to awareness.
 Practice has shown that this opinion was erroneous.
-Mikhail Bulgakov, the author of the story "Morphine", was a morphine addict for some time, but he was completely cured of drug addiction thanks to the selfless help of his first wife.
-Leo Tolstoy, in Anna Karenina, describes how the main character became addicted to morphine after it was first administered to her to relieve the pain of her second childbirth.
-A famous morphine addict was Hermann Goering, however, he was cured of this addiction.
-A lot of creative people have fallen into the trap of morphinism.
-So, Edith Piaf at the end of her life was forced to resort to injections even during her performances.
-Among the victims of morphine can be attributed to Vladimir Vysotsky.
+Mikhail Bulgakov, the author of the story “Morphine,” was a morphine addict for some time, but completely recovered from drug addiction thanks to the selfless help of his first wife.
+Leo Tolstoy in Anna Karenina describes how the main character became addicted to morphine after it was first used on her to relieve the pain of her second childbirth.
+A famous morphine addict was Hermann Goering, however, he recovered from this addiction.
+Many creative personalities have slipped into the trap of morphinism.
+Thus, Edith Piaf at the end of her life was forced to resort to injections even during her performances.
+Among the victims of morphine is Vladimir Vysotsky.

 The need for analgesics arises in all areas of medicine.
-But the problem of anesthesia is especially acute in oncology.
+But the problem of pain relief is especially acute in oncology.
 When the possibilities of traditional analgesics have been exhausted, one has to resort to narcotic drugs.
-The strongest of them is morphine and its derivatives.
+The most powerful of them is morphine and its derivatives.

 What is morphine and where is it used?
 What dosage forms does it come in?
 What effect does it have on a person?
-Are there any restrictions in its use?
-What should be done in case of poisoning and overdose?
-Is there an antidote for morphine?
+Are there any restrictions on its use?
+What should you do in case of poisoning and overdose?
+Is there an antidote to morphine?
 Below we will answer all these questions.

 Description of morphine

-Morphine has been known to people since 1804, when it was first isolated from opium by the German pharmacologist Friedrich Serturner.
+People have known what morphine is since 1804, when it was first isolated from opium by the German pharmacologist Friedrich Serturner.
 The scientist named this substance in honor of the Greek god of dreams, Morpheus, because in large doses it caused a hypnotic effect.
 But the drug began to be widely used only 50 years later, when the injection needle was invented.
-Morphine has been used since its discovery to the present to relieve pain.
+From its discovery to the present day, morphine has been used to relieve pain.

-What is morphine made from? - the alkaloid of this substance is extracted exclusively from the frozen milky juice (opium), which is released during the incision of immature opium poppy heads.
+What is morphine obtained from? - the alkaloid of this substance is extracted exclusively from the frozen milky juice (opium), which is released during the cutting of immature heads of the opium poppy.
 The content of morphine with opium ranges from 10 to 20%.
-A natural source of the alkaloid is also plants from the poppy family - moonseed, okotea.
-But they contain alkaloid in smaller quantities.
+A natural source of the alkaloid is also plants from the poppy family - moonseed, ocotea.
+But they contain the alkaloid in smaller quantities.
 The industry also uses threshed straw and oil poppy heads.

 Attention!
-In relation to morphine, there is a legal restriction for use.
-It belongs to list II of the list of narcotic drugs, psychotropic drugs and their precursors, the circulation of which is subject to control in Russia.
+Morphine is subject to legal restrictions on use.
+It belongs to List II of the list of narcotic drugs, psychotropic drugs and their precursors, the circulation of which is subject to control in Russia.

 Pharmacological properties

-Morphine belongs to the pharmacological group "Analgesic drugs".
-It has a selective ability to suppress the feeling of pain through its influence on the central nervous system.
+Morphine belongs to the pharmacological group “Analgesic drugs”.
+It has the selective ability to suppress the feeling of pain through its influence on the central nervous system.

 How does morphine work?

-1. Violates the transmission of sensitive and pain impulses through neurons by activating the endogenous antinociceptive system.
+1. It disrupts the transmission of sensory and pain impulses along neurons by activating the endogenous antinociceptive system.

-2. Changes perception pain sensation, acting on the centers of the brain.
+2. Changes perception pain, affecting the centers of the brain.

-Morphine acts as a stimulant of opioid receptors, which are located in the myocardium, vagus nerve, in the nerve plexus of the stomach.
-But the highest density of receptors is found in the gray matter of the brain and spinal ganglia.
-Activation of alkaloid receptors leads to a change in the metabolism of these organs at the biochemical level.
+Morphine acts as a stimulator of opioid receptors, which are located in the myocardium, the vagus nerve, and in the nerve plexus of the stomach.
+But the highest density of receptors is found in the gray matter of the brain and the spinal ganglia.
+Activation of receptors by an alkaloid leads to changes in the metabolism of these organs at the biochemical level.

 The effect of morphine on the human body is as follows.

 After absorption into the blood, 90% of morphine is broken down in the liver.
-Only 10% is excreted by the kidneys unchanged.
-After subcutaneous administration of the drug, its action begins after 15, and after internal administration - 20-30 minutes and lasts 4-5 hours.
+Only 10% is excreted unchanged by the kidneys.
+After subcutaneous administration of the drug, its effect begins after 15, and internal administration - 20–30 minutes and lasts 4–5 hours.

 Indications